mmlab-aueb/selective-disclosure/README.md

 whose value is a JSON object, a disclosure is constructed for all sub-members, following a depth-first approach.
-A disclosure is composed of two parts: the disclosure name whose value is the [JSON pointer](https://datatracker.ietf.org/doc/html/rfc6901) to the corresponding member, i.e., a string representing the ``path'' to that member in the JSON-LD object, and the disclosure value which contains the corresponding member value.
+A disclosure is composed of two parts: the disclosure name whose value is the [JSON pointer](https://datatracker.ietf.org/doc/html/rfc6901) to the corresponding member, i.e., a string representing the "path" to that member in the JSON-LD object, and the disclosure value which contains the corresponding member value.

 As an example consider the following JSON object